Joshua-Pok/blackandwhite/ListOfMistakes.md

 ## Top Priorities - these do not take precedence over core
 1) Opponent good move
 2) playing moves before they become difficult to play
+3) Cutting back key diagonal access
 3) Odd spaces that you should jump first
 4) aiming for holes in the position (giving up one move  to aim and get another is good)
+5) playing a move that dosent open up moves (meaning it only gives them moves they already have)
 5) Inner 16 > Middle Edge > Edge
 6)
 ## edges